sionpixley/DLL-Useful/Files/README.md

 ### Csv

-#### Reading a CSV file and mapping it to a custom class
+#### Reading a CSV file and mapping it to a custom class (automatically)

 Things to note:

 - The delimiter defaults to a comma, but can be customized
 - The hasHeader defaults to false
-- The mapping currently only supports classes that use built-in property types
+- The automatic mapping currently only supports classes that use built-in property types
-- The mapping works best if there's a header row on the CSV file with column names that match the property names for the custom class (casing does matter)
+- The automatic mapping works best if there's a header row on the CSV file with column names that match the property names for the custom class (casing does matter)
-- Data needs to be properly formed if doing custom mapping, aka no empty column values
+- Data needs to be properly formed if doing automatic mapping, aka no empty column values
 - Empty column values are probably best as null values, please make this change before trying to read the CSV (I'll be making a method to automatically do this later)
 - If using null, please mark which properties are nullable in the class definition